amitbend/body_measure/readme.md

 * check the folder ../data/measurement for visualization

 # visualize and interpret data
-* this program draws slices calculated from the previsous steps on front and side images. and print out width and depth of 2d slices in centimet.
+* this program draws landmark segments on front and side images. and print out their length in centimet.
+It also print out body measurements estimated from these segments
 * please check the code for information about the output data format

-* note: for some measuremetn like neck, collar, wrist, etc, we can only extract their width from front image. their
-depth values are not available and printed out as -1

 * run: viz_measurement_result.py -f ../data/images/IMG_1928_front_.JPG -s ../data/images/IMG_1928_side_.JPG -d
     ../data/measurement/IMG_1928_front_.npy